felipem1210/freetalkbot/README.md

 ### Features

 Now the code is prepared to receive text or voice messages.
-If you want to make assistant based on text you should modify it.
 The assistant on this repository is a `reminderbot` that will send you reminders based on voice messages that you are sending to it